dantemazza/desktop-chess/README.md

-      and the appropriate piece image is set on all squares(if it is occupied) -Synchronizes an array of move strings with the stored boards to enable harmonious move undoing and redoing -Allows flipping side perspective (resets the game)
+      and the appropriate piece image is set on all squares(if it is occupied) -Synchronizes an array of move strings with the stored boards to enable harmonious move undoing and redoing -Allows flipping side perspective (resets the game) -Draws may be claimed according to three-fold repeition and the 50 move rule.